 Since food is the most basic and an essential raw material that is required to run a kitchen and the restaurant per se, you may incur a lot of expenses if you don’t check on the purchasing and the usage of them.

-Steps on how you can reduce the restaurant expenses that you incur on food are:
+Steps on how you control the restaurant costs that you incur on food are:

 - Calculate the Cost you Incur Behind each Dish: Knowing how much you invest in preparing a dish is fundamentally crucial since you must price your menu items to ensure that your items are priced higher than your input cost.
 This will help you to garner a marginal profit and not run into a loss.
 You need to follow five simple steps to calculate your food cost, and they are: